Property owners who are looking for an effective, natural solution to their termite infestation problems should consider using nematodes.

 Frequently Asked Questions

 Beneficial nematodes can kill up to 230 types of insect pests.
-It’s typically used to control the population of various insects including bugs, beetles, and termites.
+Nematodes are typically used to control the population of various insects including termites, bugs, beetles, and other soil-dwelling pests.

-Since beneficial nematodes are used to kill pests, it’s possible that they will also eradicate the excessive population of bad nematodes.
-If applied adequately, these nematodes will not harm the balance of organisms within your yard.
+Since beneficial nematodes are used to kill pests, it is possible that they will also eradicate the excessive population of bad nematodes.
+If applied adequately, these nematodes will not harm the balance of organisms within your yard or property.

-Yes, beneficial nematodes will die when exposed to fertilizers, much so for high-nitrogen types.
-If you’re applying nematodes in your yard, you should refrain from using fertilizers weeks before and after the application.
+Yes, beneficial nematodes will die when exposed to fertilizers with high concentrations of nitrogen.
+If you’re applying nematodes in your yard, you should refrain from using fertilizers for a period of two weeks both before and after the application.

 Nematodes thrive in warmer and more humid settings.
 The ideal temperature range for nematodes to flourish is between 42 °F and 95 °F. temperatures that fall outside of this range can cause nematodes to die, eliminating their ability to provide beneficial forms of pest control.